-How to make the best chocolate chip muffins recipe
+How to make Bakery style chocolate chip muffin recipe

-- Then place the melted butter, oil, granulated sugar, eggs and vanilla extract in a large bowl.
+- Place the melted butter, oil, granulated sugar, eggs, and vanilla extract in a large mixing bowl.

-- Mix with an electric mixer for 1-2 minutes on medium speed until the mixture is smooth and the sugar is dissolved.
+- Mix with a hand mixer for 1-2 minutes on medium speed until the mixture is smooth and the sugar is dissolved.

-- Then add the buttermilk and mix again with a mixer for a few seconds to incorporate it.
+- Then add the buttermilk and whisk again with a hand mixer for a few seconds to incorporate it.

-- Then add the dry ingredients into the wet ingredients and also fold in chocolate chips.
+- Then add this flour mixture into the wet ingredients and also fold in chocolate chips.

 - And mix this time with a soft spatula just enough to incorporate them into the mixture without over-mixing.

-- Preheat oven to 428° F/ 220°C and prepare a cupcake pan or muffin tin with paper liners.
+- Preheat oven to 425° F/ 220°C and prepare a muffin tins with paper liners.

-- Pour the chocolate chip muffin batter into the cups, making sure to fill them completely to make large muffins.
+- Pour the chocolate chip muffin batter into the muffin liners with an ice cream scoop, making sure to fill them completely to make large muffins.

-- Sprinkle some mini chocolate chips on top.
+- Sprinkle some mini chocolate chips or chocolate chunks on the muffin top.

-- Put in the preheat oven and bake 5 minutes at 428°F / 220°C, then lower the temperature to 350°F / 180°C and bake for another 20 minutes until they have a nice bump and are golden brown.
+- Put in the preheated oven and bake at 425°F / 220°C for 5 minutes, then lower the temperature to 350°F / 180°C and continue to bake for another 20 minutes until they have a nice bump and are golden brown.

-- Check the cooking by sticking a toothpick in the center of a muffin until it comes out clean or with some crumbs.
+- Check the baking with a toothpick inserted into the center of a muffin until it comes out clean or with some crumbs.

-Freeze: But you can also keep this chocolate chip muffin recipe in the freezer for up to 3 months.
+But you can also keep these double chocolate chip muffins longer by simply placing them in your freezer for up to 3 months.